MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-sap-hana-get-started.md

 ![Alt text](./media/virtual-machines-linux-sap-hana-get-started/image008.jpg)

-Regarding the SAP HANA DB VM, it's important to know that during a database installation, when you use sapinst (swpm) and the simple "typical" installation option, it installs everything by default under /hana and /usr/sap.
+Regarding the SAP HANA DB VM, it's important to know that during a database installation, when you use SAPinst (SWPM) and the simple "typical" installation option, it installs everything by default under /hana and /usr/sap.
 The default setting for SAP HANA log backup is under /usr/sap.
-Again, because it's important to prevent the root file system from running out of storage space, make sure that there is enough free space under /hana and /usr/sap before you install SAP HANA by using swpm.
+Again, because it's important to prevent the root file system from running out of storage space, make sure that there is enough free space under /hana and /usr/sap before you install SAP HANA by using SWPM.

 For a description of the standard file-system layout of SAP HANA, see the [SAP HANA Server Installation and Update Guide](http://help.sap.com/saphelp_hanaplatform/helpdata/en/4c/24d332a37b4a3caad3e634f9900a45/frameset.htm).
 ![Alt text](./media/virtual-machines-linux-sap-hana-get-started/image009.jpg)